Pulsed radio emission from a Central Compact Object: Radio emission properties of PSR J1210 5226

 The follow-up observation on 2025 October 18 was conducted in simultaneous dual-frequency (split-array) mode, with $\sim$30 MeerKAT antennas allocated to each of the UHF (544–1088\,MHz) and L-band (856–1712\,MHz) receivers.
 For both bands, we assumed a system equivalent gain of $G = 1.3~{\rm K\,Jy^{-1}}$, 8.5 hours of integration time, and a pulse duty cycle of 9\%.
 For L-band, we used an effective bandwidth of 650\,MHz and a system temperature of 26\,K~\cite{Ridolfi2022}.
 For UHF, system parameters were as described earlier.
 The total intensity profiles yielded S/N of $\sim$9 in the UHF band and $\sim$13 in L-band.
 Applying the radiometer equation, we estimated mean flux densities of $S_{\rm 816MHz} \simeq 13$\,$\mu$Jy and $S_{\rm 1284MHz} \simeq 14$\,$\mu$Jy in the UHF and L-band, respectively.
 Apparent flux variability across the observation is consistent with modulation by interstellar scintillation~\cite{Gitika2023} (see Extended Data Figure~\ref{fig:DDT-FFT}).

-The polarization position angle (PA) curve of the linear polarization is shown in the top panel of the left plot of Extended Data Figure~\ref{fig:RVMfit}.
+The polarization position angle (PA) curve of the linear polarization is shown in the top panel of the bottom plot of Figure~\ref{fig:1E1207_PolProf}.
 For an assumed dipole magnetic field geometry, the PA sweep traces the projected magnetic-field direction of the pulsar on the plane of the sky.
 The sweep can be fit as a function of rotation phase ($\phi$) using the rotating vector model (RVM)~\cite{Radhakrishnan1969} as

 where $\alpha$ is the angle between the rotational and magnetic axes of the pulsar, $\beta$ is the angular offset of the magnetic axis from our line of sight, and ${\rm PA}_{0}$ is the inflection point of the PA sweep which occurs at a reference rotation phase of $\phi_{0}$.
 We sampled the RVM parameters using the Bayesian parameter estimation code \texttt{bilby} \cite{Ashton2019} as a wrapper for the \texttt{dynesty} nested sampling algorithm \cite{Speagle2020}.
-In the right-hand plot of Extended Data Figure~\ref{fig:RVMfit} we show the recovered two-dimensional posterior distribution for $\alpha$ and $\beta$.
-The relatively low S/N of the profile and limited pulse phase range covered by the PA swing results in relatively unconstrained values of $\alpha = {82.3^{\circ}}^{+41.2}_{-38.8}$ and $\beta = {-16.4^{\circ}}^{+7.3}_{-7.2}$.
-Under the assumption of a filled beam, we can use the relation between the beam opening angle and altitude at which the radio emission originates height to draw lines of constant emission on the right-hand plot of Extended Data Figure~\ref{fig:RVMfit} as
+In Figure~\ref{fig:RVMfit} we show the recovered two-dimensional posterior distribution for $\alpha$ and $\beta$.
+The relatively low S/N of the profile and limited pulse phase range covered by the PA swing results in relatively unconstrained values of $\alpha = {82.3^{\circ}}^{+41.7}_{-38.8}$ and $\beta = {-18.6^{\circ}}^{+7.3}_{-7.2}$, corresponding to a viewing angle from the rotation axis of $\zeta = {59.3^{\circ}}^{+46.2}_{-33.0}$.
+Assuming a filled emission beam, we use the relation between the beam opening angle and the emission altitude to derive lines of constant emission height, shown in Figure~\ref{fig:RVMfit}, as

 where we assumed $W = W_{50}$, and